nelsonadpa/eRegistrationsBookmarklet/README.md

-Perfect — here’s the **English version** you can paste directly into your `README.md` on GitHub (already formatted for Markdown and clear for developers and non-developers alike):

----

-## 🧩 eRegistrations Bookmarklet — Form.io Keys Finder
+## eRegistrations Bookmarklet — Form.io Keys Finder

-This bookmarklet helps you **identify all component keys** in a Form.io form (BPA or DS instance).
+This bookmarklet helps you **identify all component keys** in a a service in eRegistrations based on the DOM form (BPA or DS instance).
 It highlights components directly on the page and lets you **copy or export** all keys (CSV / JSON).

 ---

-### 🚀 How to Use
+### How to Use

 1. Open your browser (Chrome, Edge, Firefox).